 ARP-generated revenues are not within the scope of ASC 606 because ARPs represent contracts between utilities and their regulators, not customers.
 P&U companies should continue to use the guidance in ASC 980-605-25 to account for ARP arrangements.
 Under ASC 605, utilities generally reported revenue from ARPs within operating revenue, but ASC 606 requires utilities to present revenue from ARPs separate from operating revenue in the statement of comprehensive income.

 Some utilities have recognized ARP revenue in prior periods (when earned) but included customer charges relating to the ARP revenue in subsequent periods.
 Based on its interpretation of ASC 980 and ASC 606, FinREC has presented two acceptable methods by which utilities can properly present the subsequent billing of ARP charges on the income statement.
 The total amount of revenue recorded in each period is the same under both methods.

-Method A: This method re-classifies revenue from ARP as operating revenue.
-Utilities record the entire price charged to the customer as revenue when the utility service is performed, including billings related to previously recognized ARP revenue.
+This method re-classifies revenue from ARP as operating revenue.
+Utilities record the entire price charged to the customer as revenue when the utility service is performed, including billings related to previously-recognized ARP revenue.
 To avoid counting the ARP-related revenue twice, utilities must also recognize an “equal and offsetting” reversal to the ARP revenue account by the amount of ARP revenue included in the price of the utility service.

-Method B: This method excludes revenue generated via an ARP from operating income.
-Utilities exclude the billings related to previously recognized ARP revenue when recognizing revenue from customer charges.
+This method excludes revenue generated via an ARP from operating income.
+Utilities exclude the billings related to previously-recognized ARP revenue when recognizing revenue from customer charges.
 On the income statement, ARP revenue includes all of the excess revenue generated by satisfying the regulator-specified conditions for the ARP.